 Recent safety and operational enhancements without the requirement of compressed air on the sorter, give high throughputs combined with low operating costs.
 The shoe sorter represents the very best sortation technology for a busy warehouse or distribution centre.

-The only UK company manufacturing sliding shoe sorters is Axiom GB, an automation specialist based in Tamworth.
-With decades of experience in designing and making this type of automated equipment, the company’s MSS sorter combines Axiom quality, accuracy and reliability.
+The only UK company manufacturing sliding shoe sorters is Axiom, an automation specialist based in Tamworth.
+With decades of experience in designing and making this type of automated equipment, the company’s ASS sorter combines Axiom quality, accuracy and reliability.

 The sorter is designed and built at the company’s headquarters in Tamworth, with many of the components sourced in the UK, both to control costs and assist in managing deliveries.

-With a compact footprint the Axiom MSS sorter saves valuable floor space, with optimised power requirements without compressed air use to minimise power usage.
+With a compact footprint the Axiom ASS Sorter saves valuable floor space, with optimised power requirements without compressed air use to minimise power usage.